Nodes and terminology¶

 This node is useful mostly for organizing your graph.
 It calls its sequence ports in order.

-This is a very useful and commonly used node.
+This is a useful and commonly used node.
 You can use it to cast arguments or other objects to the type you desire.
 Afterwards, you can even drag the object output to get full completion.

 It is also possible to cast to a script, which will allow complete script properties and functions: